Salisbury is full of exciting, vibrant restaurants; a meal at any of these is sure to be one of the highlights of your trip to the city.

 Succulent wild bass is just one of the many mouth-watering dishes you will be able to find at this 14th century country pub in the picturesque village of Chicksgrove near Salisbury.
 The wide-ranging menu changes daily with a keen eye on seasonal ingredients.

-Head to Fisherton Mill for some delicious treats at the Gallery Café.
-As well as serving up these mouth-watering puddings, take some time to browse the art gallery in the restored Victorian grain mill.
+Head to Fisherton Mill in central Salisbury for some delicious treats at the Gallery Café.
+As well as serving up these mouth-watering puddings from their showstopping cake counter, take some time to browse the art gallery and studios in the restored Victorian grain mill.

-There’s a real surprise in store when you step into this former arts college.
-Furnished with sink-into leather sofas and velvet pouffes, get cosy over brunch, lunch or dinner washed down with some killer cocktails.
+Cosy Club Salisbury is located in the heart of the city centre on New Street, with a splendid surprise in store when you step into this former arts college.
+Furnished with sink-into leather sofas, velvet pouffes and a large open plan bar area, get cosy over brunch, lunch or dinner, all washed down with some killer cocktails.